 The majority of assessments are undertaken using direct observation of clinical practice.
 Some assessments consist of observed practice as well as discussion with the trainee.
-Some are assessed by discussion only (this is marked clearly on the e-portfolio)
+Some are assessed by discussion only and some may be assessed by 'Indirectly Observed Consultation' (this is marked clearly on the e-portfolio)